wamuir/golang-tf-api/README.md

 }
 ```

-With classes in the product service code taxonomy identified by `id`
+With classes in the relevant classlist identified by `id` and sorted in descending
-and sorted in descending order by corresponding probability (`pr`).
+order by corresponding probability (`weight`).